burghr/AI-Bench/README.md

 ## Interactive model picker

 When running interactively without a pinned `--config`, the script opens a **per-backend model picker** before starting the benchmark.
-It requires no prior config knowledge — just search and select.
+It requires no prior config knowledge.
+Just search and select.

 ### Flow

 1. **fzf is installed first** (if not already present) so the picker is always available.
-2. For each backend — Ollama, LM Studio, oMLX — the picker shows:
+2. For each backend (Ollama, LM Studio, oMLX), the picker shows:
    - **Locally installed models** with sizes.
 Space to multi-select, Enter to confirm.
    - If nothing is selected, falls through to an **online search** (blank to skip the backend entirely).
 3. After all backends, you choose which **agents** to benchmark from a multi-select list with descriptions.
 4. You set **iterations** and **warmup** count.
 5. The resulting config is saved to `bench.config.json` and shown as a summary before the run starts.

-On the next run, the picker offers to **reuse the last config** — press Enter to skip straight to running with no network access needed.
+On the next run, the picker offers to **reuse the last config**.
+Press Enter to skip straight to running with no network access needed.

 ### Online search sources